nyberry/nyberrysite/blog/moser.md

 The patient with rib pain will get better with ibuprofen and tincture of time.
 The man's chest infection will improve, but he may need a course of antibiotics.
 The patient with flu just needs to rest up and take paracetamol while she recovers.

-But actually, no. That's not what always happens.
+But actually, no. That's not always what happens.

 What if the bony pain is in fact due to multiple myeloma, a rare form of bone cancer?
 It needs chemotherapy, not ibuprofen.

 What if the persistent cough is a sign of sarcoidosis, a rare condition where clusters of inflammatory cells called granulomas form in the lungs.
 It probably needs steroids, not antibiotics.

-And what if the patient with flu-like symptoms has contracted Weils disease, or leptospirosis, while working on the farm's water supply?
+And what if the patient with flu-like symptoms has contracted Weils disease, leptospirosis, while working on the farm's water supply?
 What if it is entering the second, immune phase, which is a very bad thing, and her kidneys and liver are failing as millions of tiny clots form in her bloodstream?
 You can fix leptospirosis, but it is best recognised while the patient still has working kidneys.

 I'm not trying to give anyone nightmares here.
 Those conditions are really rare.
 And happily, in the UK we have a pretty good healthcare system, through which even rare conditions like these tend to be diagnosed and treated in a timely fashion.